All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Oral Semaglutide vs. Tirzepatide

 Tirzepatide (injectable only, for now) has produced greater weight loss in trials (22.5% vs. 15.1%).
-However, oral semaglutide offers the pill advantage.
+But oral semaglutide offers the pill advantage.
 For patients whose top priority is avoiding injections, oral semaglutide is the clear choice.
 For those focused on maximum weight loss, tirzepatide may be preferred.

 Oral Semaglutide vs. Phentermine/Topiramate